robinovitch61/the-leo-zone/content/posts/linear-regression.md

 This is called the normal equation.
 It is helpful when the inverse $ (\mathbf{X}^T\mathbf{X})^{-1}\ $ is not too computationally intensive.

 ## Maximum Likelihood Estimate Formulation

-From <a href="https://en.wikipedia.org/wiki/Maximum_likelihood_estimation">wikipedia): "Maximum Likelihood Estimation is a method of estimating the parameters of a probability distribution by maximizing a likelihood function, so that under the assumed statistical model the observed data is most probable".
+From [wikipedia](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation): "Maximum Likelihood Estimation is a method of estimating the parameters of a probability distribution by maximizing a likelihood function, so that under the assumed statistical model the observed data is most probable".
 Some probabilistic process generated some data - which process parameters would have made our dataset the most likely?
 Expressed as conditional probability distributions, for some data, which parameters maximize $ P(data | parameters) $?

-As stated before, the population regression line is
+As stated before, the population regression line is:

 $$ Y = \mathbf{X}\beta + \epsilon $$

 where $ \mathbf{X}\beta $ is constant.
 Gaussian linear regression assumes that $ \epsilon $ is normally distributed with mean 0 and variance $ \sigma^2 $, $ \epsilon \sim N(0, \sigma^2) $.
 Examining the distribution of $ Y$ under this assumption, noting that $E[X + Y] = E[X] + E[Y] $ regardless of independence:

 $$ E[Y] = E[\mathbf{X}\beta + \epsilon] $$
 $$ = E[\mathbf{X}\beta] + E[\epsilon] $$
 $$ = E[\mathbf{X}\beta] + 0 $$
 $$ = \mathbf{X}\beta $$

-And for variance, since $Var(X) = E[X^2] - (E[X])^2 $ (from <a href="https://en.wikipedia.org/wiki/Variance">here)) and $ Cov(X,Y) = E[XY] - E[X]E[Y] $ (from <a href="https://en.wikipedia.org/wiki/Covariance">here)), then:
+And for variance, since $Var(X) = E[X^2] - (E[X])^2 $ (from [here](https://en.wikipedia.org/wiki/Variance)) and $ Cov(X,Y) = E[XY] - E[X]E[Y] $ (from [here](https://en.wikipedia.org/wiki/Covariance)), then:

 $$ Var(A + B) = E[(A + B)^2] - (E[A + B])^2 $$
 $$ = E[A^2 + 2AB + B^2] - (E[A] + E[B])^2 $$
 $$ = E[A^2] + E[2AB] + E[B^2] $$